WR Draw: History

 In the mid-1890s, the Erie greatly expanded the infrastructure and service on the Greenwood Lake, taking over the Watchung Railway in 1895 and the Caldwell Railway and the Roseland Railway in 1897, the former becoming the Orange Branch and the latter two, the Caldwell Branch.
 The WR Draw was modified in 1911 when the Erie opened a new tunnel-cut, the Bergen Arches, in Jersey City, creating the Penhorn Creek Railroad to run through it and make connections to its lines on the west side of the Hudson Palisades.
 The bridge was again modified in the 1950s when New Jersey Route 21 was constructed under its west end.

 In 1943, in a major re-organization, the New York and Greenwood Lake as well as other subsidiaries were absorbed into the Erie.
 In 1960 the Erie and the Delaware, Lackawanna, and Western (DL&W) merged, consolidating at Hoboken Terminal.
 In 1963, in conjunction with the construction of Interstate 80 in Paterson, the combined Erie Lackawanna Railroad's Boonton Line was rerouted over the WR Draw.

 Service over the bridge was diminished in phases.
 Numerous stations were taken out of use and the mainline was retracted in 1935.
 By 1966 service on the New York and Greenwood Lake was terminated.
 In 1976, the Erie-Lackawanna was taken over by Conrail which continued to run Boonton Line trains over the bridge.
 New Jersey Transit Rail Operations (NJT) took over Conrail's commuter lines in 1983.
 With the 2002 opening of the Montclair Connection, NJT re-routed the Boonton Line to its Montclair Branch east of Montclair, thus bypassing the ROW to the bridge.
 Service was discontinued to Rowe Street, Benson Street and Arlington stations.
 DB Draw over the Hackensack River was also taken out of use and left in the open position.

-As of December 2022, the line is being converted to a rail trail.
+In 2020, Norfolk Southern Railway (NS), which had acquired the line in 1999 from Conrail, officially abandoned an 8.63 mi section (milepost WD 2.9 to milepost WD 11.5) of the rail line. and the Open Space Institute (OSI) reached a preliminary sale agreement with NS for the property.
+The New Jersey Department of Environmental Protection, which manages state parks and forests, acquired the property on August 19, 2022.
+The state purchased the ROW from NS for $65 million for development of a new state park called the Essex–Hudson Greenway.